solidshadw/terraSliv/README.md

 <mark>Please refer to the [SETUP](https://github.com/solidshadw/terraSliv/blob/main/SETUP.md) document, if you don't have AWS cli and Terraform installed.
 You will also need to setup some AWS credentials.</mark>

+*Shoutout to David Thurn (@packetmonster) since I got most of the documentation and the main.tf from his workshop at [SaintCon2023](https://github.com/towerindustries/saintcon23/tree/main).
+Credits to him as I will using some of that code*

 ### Git Clone Command - if not already done.

 ```